 1) How much does it cost?

-- The BASICS program is free for SCU undergraduate students.
+- The BASICS program is free for SCU students.

 2) How do I schedule an appointment or make referral?